Cultural impact of Shakira: Education

 Shakira sings the Colombian anthem at the start of the Summit of the Americas in Cartagena, Colombia.

 Shakira has been an advocate for change with a lasting impact on Colombia's education sector.
 Named an "education champion," Shakira has campaigned and persuaded the Colombian, Latin American governments, and the World Bank to invest in Education.

 In 2008, she served as the Honorary Chair of the Global Campaign for Education Global Action Week.
 Later, in 2010, she collaborated with the World Bank and the Barefoot Foundation to establish an initiative that distributes educational and developmental programs for children across Latin America.
 In 2011, she was appointed by President Barack Obama to the President's Advisory Commission on Educational Excellence for Hispanics.
 The World Literacy Foundation announced Shakira as the recipient of the 2020 Global Literacy Award for "her significant contribution to the improvement of literacy for disadvantaged children around the world."
 In 2021, El Tiempo columnist; Juan Esteban Constaín argued that Shakira has contributed to Colombia's welfare specifically in the education sector more than the country's "corrupt" political system.

 In 2016, Shakira's Pies Descalzos Foundation school in Barranquilla was named the number one public school in Colombia.

-Because of her well-observed impact on music and education, Shakira is a common guest speaker at the world's most elite and leading universities.
+Because of her impact on music and education, Shakira is a common guest speaker at the world's most elite and leading universities.
 Shakira was received as a guest speaker at Oxford Union in Oxford University to speak on her trajectory as a philanthropist and her key learnings throughout her decades of work in providing quality education to Colombia and Latin America's most vulnerable kids.
 Similarly Shakira was invited to Harvard University by the Harvard Foundation to share her experience in the education field.
 The same day she was honored as the "Artist of the Year" for her contributions and approach in rhythmic-cultural music and philanthropy.